COVID-19 FAQs and tips for businesses - Helmsman

 Sick employees should follow CDC-recommended steps.
 Employees should not return to work until they have met the criteria to discontinue home isolation and have consulted with a healthcare provider and state or local health department.

-If an employee is confirmed to have COVID-19, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).
+If an employee is confirmed to have COVID-19, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain the individual’s confidentiality.

 Employers are encouraged to reach out to the State/Local Health departments for additional guidance and concerns and for any jurisdictional requirements.